-The CONSULTANT must use the inventory results document relevant US 15-501 corridor study strategy/project recommendations.
-Recommendations in these studies/plans should, to the extent possible, inform US 15-501 recommendations development.
+The CONSULTANT must use the results of the inventory above to document relevant US 15-501 corridor study strategy/project recommendations.
+Recommendations in these studies/plans should, to the extent possible, be incorporated into or considered during the development of recommendations for US 70.
 The client will provide summary documentation of the relevant recommendations in the plans to better focus this scope element.
 In this element, the CONSULTANT will audit of the strategy/project recommendations including those contained in the most recent MPO Comprehensive Transportation Plan, Metropolitan Transportation Plan, and any locally adopted transportation and land use plans for viability in the US 15-501 with respect to mobility and inter-jurisdictional connectivity.
 The CONSULTANT must prepare a list of the previous plan strategies/projects relevant to move forward into US 15-501 corridor evaluations and finalize this list upon approval by the client.

 The CONSULTANT must prepare a best practice review of similar regional contexts and NCDOT procedures in developing and evaluating connectivity, mobility, and equity measures used to support corridor development programs.
-This will include reviewing applicable connectivity policy best practices appropriate for study area implementation.
+This will include conducting a review of best practices of applicable connectivity policies that would be appropriate for implementation in the study area.
 The CONSULTANT must also conduct a best practice review of mobility and equity policies and performance analysis appropriate for implementation in the study area.